jkuczek15/spotifycollab/README.md

     `npm install -g angular-cli`

-4. Optionally install [mongoDB](https://www.mongodb.com/download-center#community) for a database (we don't have plans to store data yet, but we probably will soon).
+4. `(Optional)` install [mongoDB](https://www.mongodb.com/download-center#community) for a database (we don't have plans to store data yet, but we probably will soon).
 5. That's it, if you've made it this far, you're ready to run the project.

 # Run the project
-1. Navigate to the project directory and run `ng build --watch`.
-This watches the client side for changes.
+1. Navigate to the folder titled 'rest-api' and run the command `swagger project start`, this starts the rest-api which we will interact with both from the client and the server.
 2. Navigate to the project directory and run `nodemon`, this starts the web server along with socket.io on two separate ports.
 This also watches the server for changes.
-3. Navigate to the folder titled 'rest-api' and run the command `swagger project start`, this starts the rest-api which we will interact with both from the client and the server.
+3. `(Optional)` Navigate to the project directory and run `ng build --watch`.
+This watches the client side for changes.
-4. (Optional) Run a mongodb database server and connect to it with either the rest-api or the web server/socket.io.
+4. `(Optional)` Run a mongodb database server and connect to it with either the rest-api or the web server/socket.io.
 Usually the command is something like `./{path_to_mongodb}/Server/{version}/bin/mongod`
-5. (Optinal) Navigate to 'rest-api' folder and run `swagger project edit`, this allows us to edit and test our rest-api using swagger's slick interface.
+5. `(Optinal)` Navigate to 'rest-api' folder and run `swagger project edit`, this allows us to edit and test our rest-api using swagger's slick interface.

 ## Development server